 State University of New York at Buffalo

 Pharmacy: MA, NY

-Determine the mechanisms by which persistent organic pollutants (POPs) associated with micron-sized fragments of ocean-sourced plastic find their way into living organisms.
+Determine the mechanisms by which persistent organic pollutants (POPs) associated with micron-sized fragments of ocean-sourced plastic find their way into the food web.

 Other Scholarly Activity

 Sutton, S.C: Chapter 6: “Biopharmaceutics and veterinary drug delivery”, In: Animal Health Drug Delivery, Michael Rathbone (Ed), Controlled Release Society, The Springer Publishing Company, New York 2013

 Sutton, S.C: Chapter 4: “Anatomy and physiology of the companion animal”, In: Animal Health Drug Delivery, Michael Rathbone (Ed), Controlled Release Society, The Springer Publishing Company, New York 2013

 Jaymin Shah, Steve Sutton5, Susan Way, Gayle Brazeau: “Parenteral Formulations: Local Injection Site Reaction and Muscle Tolerance”, In: Encyclopedia of Pharmaceutical Technology Third Edition, James Swarbrick (ed) Informa Healthcare USA, Inc., New York 2013

 Sutton, S.C.1, P. Smith: Chapter 3.
 Animals Suitable for Modeling Controlled Release, In: “Oral Controlled Release”, Clive Wilson, Brigitte Skalsky & Patrick Crowley (eds), Controlled Release Society, The Springer Publishing Company, New York, 2011